Response to Arguments

 Mickelsen teaches transmitting the at least one non-TV experience trigger to said at least one appropriate accessory device in a manner synchronous with playing the content on the TV to thereby extend playback of the content beyond the TV (the system determines when the commands associated with cue/metadata tag should be sent to the appropriate devices, e.g., sending the commands to the appropriate devices with respect to lead time so that the effects of the devices are properly synced with the content presentation.
 See Mickelsen: 0007, 0032, 0038, 0039, 0041, 0042, 0047-0048).

-Mickelsen lacks to teach transmitting the at least one non-TV experience trigger based on 1) a length of time the network will take to deliver the at least one non-TV experience trigger to said at least one appropriate accessory device based on a characterization of the network and 2) a length of time that the at least one appropriate accessory device will take to execute the at least one non-TV experience trigger.
+Mickelsen lacks to teach “transmit at least one non-TV experience trigger of the data stream to the at least one appropriate accessory device via the network in a manner synchronous with playing the content on the TV based on (1) a length of time the network will take to deliver the at least one non-TV experience trigger to the at least one appropriate accessory device based on a characterization of the network that is indicative of an impact to the network, the impact being associated with a video encoding of the content having a resolution from among a plurality of video encodings having different resolutions, and (2) a length of time that the at least one appropriate accessory device will take to execute the at least one non-TV experience trigger”.

 Regarding claim 2, Mickelsen teaches that wherein the at least one non-TV experience trigger specifies that at least one appropriate accessory device is physically remote from the media device and a TV (the at least one identified device personal to the user is physically remote from device 10 and TV 20 – see FIGs. 2-3).